The correlation between the 500 pc scale molecular gas masses and AGN powers for massive elliptical galaxies: Discussion

 In contrast with $P_{\rm cav}$, the continuum luminosities both at $\sim 1.4$~GHz ($L_{1.4}$) and $\sim 100$--300~GHz ($L_{\rm col}$) seem to have no correlation with $M_{\rm mol}$ (figures~\ref{fig:M-Lcon} and~\ref{fig:M-L14}).
 The difference may be ascribed to the relevant time scales of AGN activities.
 The jet power $P_{\rm cav}$ is often described by the ratio of the energy required to inflate the cavity to its evolution time ($t_{\rm cav}$) such as the cavity's buoyancy age (\cite{2006MNRAS.372...21A,2006ApJ...652..216R}; see also \cite{2016PASJ...68...26F}).
 Thus, $P_{\rm cav}$ reflects the AGN activity averaged over on a time scale of $t_{\rm cav}$, which is estimated to be $\sim 10^7$~yr \citep{2006ApJ...652..216R}.
 Interestingly, it is comparable to the gas accretion time $t_{\rm acc}$ (table~\ref{tab:Mmol}).
 On the other hand, since the mm/submm ($\sim 100$--300~GHz) continuum is observed as nuclear point sources coincident with the AGNs, the size of the emitting regions should be $\lesssim 500$~pc.
 Since the light-travel time of the regions is only $\lesssim 1600$~yr, the emission virtually reflects the current activity of the AGN.
-The existence of the correlation between $P_{\rm cav}$ and $M_{\rm mol}$ and the non-existence between the continuum luminosities and $M_{\rm mol}$ suggest that the circumnuclear gas is rather persistently fueling the AGN activity on a longer time scale ($t_{\rm cav}\sim 10^7$~yr).
-However, since $L_{\rm 1.4}$ is the total luminosity of the galaxy, it may include emissions from larger and older structures such as $\sim$~kpc radio jets and lobes.
-Thus, it could be proved that $L_{\rm 1.4}$ is more correlated with $M_{\rm mol}$ than $L_{\rm con}$ with more samples.
+The existence of the correlation between $P_{\rm cav}$ and $M_{\rm mol}$ and the non-existence between the continuum luminosities and $M_{\rm mol}$ suggest that the circumnuclear gas is rather persistently fueling the AGN activity on a longer time scale ($t_{\rm cav}\sim 10^7$~yr), while the continuum luminosities vary on a short time scale.
+However, since $L_{\rm 1.4}$ is the total luminosity of the galaxy, it may include emissions from larger and older structures such as $\sim$~kpc radio jets and lobes\footnote{The angular resolution of the observations is $45''$ \citep{1998AJ....115.1693C}, which corresponds to 18~kpc at $z=0.02$.}.
+Thus, it could be proven that $L_{\rm 1.4}$ is more strongly correlated with $M_{\rm mol}$ than $L_{\rm con}$, once a larger sample becomes available.